Capstan (nautical): Messenger

 As ships and their anchors grew in size, the anchor cable or chain would be too big to go around the capstan.
 Also, a wet cable or chain would be difficult to manage.
 A messenger would then be used as an intermediate device.
 This was a continuous loop of cable or chain which would go around the capstan.
 The main anchor cable or chain would then be attached to the messenger for hauling using some temporary connection such as ropes called nippers.
-These would be attached and detached as the anchor was weighed and, by doing this adroitly, a continuous hoist could be done, without any need for stopping or surging.
+These would be attached and detached as the anchor was pulled up onto the ship; (weighed) thus allowing a continuous hoist of the anchor, without any need for stopping or surging.

 Modern form

 Modern capstans are powered electrically, hydraulically, pneumatically, or via an internal combustion engine.
 Typically, a gearbox is used which trades reduced speed, relative to the prime mover, for increased torque.